The number of confirmed coronavirus cases in the UK leapt to 35 after 12 new patients were identified in England.

 “We fully anticipate an increase in numbers which is why our services have planned for, and are ready for, this situation.”

-It comes after another patient was identified in Hertfordshire on Saturday.
+It follows another patient identified in Hertfordshire on Saturday.

 All of the newly identified cases are being investigated and health officials have begun tracing anyone who had close contact with them.